-1. What are the Department of Education’s primary objectives?2.
-When was the Department of Education set up?3.
-What does tcewf stand for?4.
-Is the Department of Education a registered organization?5.
-What are the DoE’s organizational functions?6.
-What are the DoE’s activities?7.
-How does the DoE’s sponsorship program work?8.
-How can one help a child or a group of child?9.
-Can I directly contact my sponsored child?10.
-How can I send contributions; in cash or kind to the Department?11.
-How does the DoE’s scholarship program work?12.
-What publications do the DoE have?13.
-What are the primary objectives of the DoE’s publications?14.
-How can I receive or subscribe to the DoE’s publications?15.
-What is the literacy rate of Tibetans in exile?16.
-Does the Tibetan schools have its own syllabus for children?17.
-How is Tibetan culture and identity transmitted to the children in the Tibetan schools?18.
-How can I contribute towards Tibetan education in the Tibetan 19. community in exile?19.
-How can I find a particular Tibetan school in India, Nepal or Bhutan?20.
-How many Tibetan schools are there in exile?21.
-Can I teach in a Tibetan school as a Volunteer while bearing all expenses?22.
-How can I contact the DoE?23.
-How can I contact the developers of this site?24.
-If I wish to offer free server hosting facility as a gift for this site, who should I contact?25.
-If I wish to provide my web designing expertise for free, who should I contact?
+1. What are the Department of Education’s primary objectives?
+2. When was the Department of Education set up?
+3. What does tcewf stand for?
+4. Is the Department of Education a registered organization?
+5. What are the DoE’s organizational functions?
+6. What are the DoE’s activities?
+7. How does the DoE’s sponsorship program work?
+8. How can one help a child or a group of a child?
+9. Can I directly contact my sponsored child?
+10. How can I send contributions to the Department in cash or kind?
+11. How does the DoE’s scholarship program work?
+12. What publications do the DoE have?
+13. What are the primary objectives of the DoE’s publications?
+14. How can I receive or subscribe to the DoE’s publications?
+15. What is the literacy rate of Tibetans in exile?
+16. Does Tibetan schools have their syllabus for children?
+17. How are Tibetan culture and identity transmitted to the children in Tibetan schools?
+18. How can I contribute towards Tibetan education in the Tibetan 19. community in exile?
+19. How can I find a Tibetan school in India, Nepal or Bhutan?
+20. How many Tibetan schools are there in exile?
+21. Can I teach in a Tibetan school as a Volunteer while bearing all expenses?
+22. How can I contact the DoE?
+23. How can I contact the developers of this site?
+24. If I wish to offer an accessible server hosting facility as a gift for this site, who should I contact?
+25. If I wish to provide my web designing expertise for free, who should I contact?

 What are the Department of Education’s primary objectives?